-Sellers charged High Volume Dispute Fee.
-Dispute Fee may be required to provide a remediation plan which includes an explanation of the cause of the increased dispute rate, the actions taken to reduce disputes, and the timelines for those actions.
+Sellers charged High Volume Dispute Fee may be required to provide a remediation plan which includes an explanation of the cause of the increased dispute rate, the actions taken to reduce disputes, and the timelines for those actions.

 Disputes listed above may be excluded from being charged a Standard Dispute Fee or a High Volume Dispute Fee, but the claim itself may still be included in the overall calculation of your dispute ratio.

 Impact of various Buyer Protection processes on sellers